antaresproject/docs/docs/antares_concepts/components_&_modules.md

 #### What about custom form?

-If you have already created form for the component and want to use it within the components page instead of the automatically built, you should open the ```settings.php``` file and add an extra key.
+If you have already created form for the module and want to use it within the modules page instead of the automatically built, you should open the ```settings.php``` file and add an extra key.

 ```php
 <?php